Move your mouse over the image or click the icon to enlarge

 Some say the box can tell.
 Place your hand inside and it will determine your fate.
 Don't place your hand inside and, well that would not be a good idea either.
 How ironic that this innocent little box could instil such fear, and fear it was.
 Most citizens refused to put their hand inside, a decision they surely regretted.

-Usually performed by a magistrate or elder, the ‘test’ required that the person place their right hand in the box.
+Usually performed by a magistrate or elder, the ‘test’ required that the person place their hand inside the box.
 A wooden stock was then lowered over their wrist and they would be given a copper bit to hold while the test was administered, the Inquisitor lid was then closed and latched.

 If the suspect refused to participate in the test, it was a sign that evil was close by and they would likely suffer the consequences of the court.
 If the subject complied and placed their hand in the box, they may feel their hand heating up as if the inside of the box were starting to burn.
 If the box remained cold.
 Well, this would be an unfortunate result, to say the least.